sohaib-masood/Web-application-security-testing-using-misuse-case-based-test-model/README.md

 ## Dataset Information

+This repository includes the curated raw data used in the study.
+The file **Raw Data for Web Application Security Testing.xlsx** contains two misuse case specifications:
+- **Bypass Authorization** – A hypothetical misuse case used to illustrate the proposed methodology.
+- **Injection Attack** – The misuse case used for the case study and evaluation presented in the manuscript.
-This study does not use a machine learning training dataset.
-The proposed framework processes misuse case specifications using Natural Language Processing (NLP) techniques.
-The misuse case specifications are presented in the manuscript and serve as the input to the proposed framework.
+These misuse case specifications serve as the input to the proposed NLP-based framework.

 ## Code Information